openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 13: Multilevel Switch for button #1

 Configuration of the Multilevel Switch
-Byte 2: Upper switch value

-0 – 99, 255 When single pressing the button for ON, a Multilevel Switch Set with this value will be send to devices in association group 6.
-(Default = 255)
+<p&gtByte 2: Upper switch value</p&gt <p&gt0 – 99, 255 When single pressing the button for ON, a Multilevel Switch Set with this value will be send to devices in association group 6.
+(Default = 255)</p&gt
 The following option values may be configured, in addition to values in the range 0 to 99 -:

 | Value  | Description |